scorbo2/ext-mp-scenery/README.md

 # ext-mp-scenery

-A visualizer extension for musicplayer to show gently scrolling background scenery with programmable tour guides who offer customizable commentary on the current track, current artist, and/or current scenery.
+A visualizer extension for [MusicPlayer](https://github.com/scorbo2/musicplayer) to show gently scrolling background scenery with programmable tour guides who offer customizable commentary on the current track, current artist, and/or current scenery.
 Out of the box, this extension provides a few built-in tour guides with minimal commentary, and a couple of example scenery images.
 But the idea is that you can provide your own scenery and build your own tour guide!
 You are only limited by your own imagination.